danbi2990/ddaddasi/README.md

 In most cases, it works well with plain *requests* module.
 However, some websites must be crawled by phantomjs.
 (HanKook(한국), KookMin(국민), YonHap(연합), SeoKyung(서울경제))

-*The problem is that phantomjs slows down the program.*
+*The problem is that phantomjs slows down the program.* That's why the master branch excludes the functionality.

-To mitigate it, the branch *multiprocessing* forks a child process on starting and the child creates 4 threads of phantomjs.
-During the user fills the inputs, phantomjs instances will be initialised and ready.
+To mitigate it, the branch *multiprocessing* forks a child process on starting and the child creates 4 threads of phantoms. while an user filling inputs, the phantoms will be initialised and ready.